Policies and Procedures of the Mid-Michigan Psychology Internship Consortium

 - Each intern must have at least one experience supervising another mental health professional at a lower level of training

-- Each intern must work with at least three diverse individuals
+- Each intern must work with at least three individuals whose identities include an element of diversity

 Each intern is assigned at least two licensed psychologist supervisors who provide evaluative feedback.
 One doctoral-level, licensed supervisor is assigned to each intern for two hours of supervision per week.